kfatehi/Inf122-BoardGames-Server/README.md

 Right now, run as is.
 The default port is 4567.
 The console will give you a link.

 An example client to manually send messages is here: https://chrome.google.com/webstore/detail/simple-websocket-client/pfdhoblngboilpfeibdedpjgfnlcodoo/related?hl=en

+## Running in Command Line
+`make run` will run mvn package to compile and then run the java server.